 Montaigne and his team removed and replaced with the corresponding genes in mice to study the transition between sleep and wakefulness, and vice versa.
 They have identified drugs that could affect these genes in such a way as to protect the heart during surgery.

 "The study clearly showed that the circadian rhythm is of clinical importance", - commented Michel Oviz, a cardiologist from the hospital Louis Pradel, France.
 According to him, high-risk patients is better to carry out operations in the afternoon.

-John O'Neill from the Laboratory of Molecular Biology of the Medical Research Council in Cambridge believes that the results are accurate, but predictable.
+John O'Neill from the Laboratory of Molecular Biology of the Medical Research Council in Cambridge believes that accurate, but the results are predictable.